25 Best U-Pick Strawberry Picking Farms in New Jersey 2025

 Donaldson Farm, established in 1906, is a 500-acre family-owned and operated farm.
 The farm offers hayrides, pony rides, PYO crops, corn maze exploration, and more.
 PYO crops like strawberries, blackberries, pumpkins, raspberries, and apples are available.

-Nearby, a farm market sells fresh vegetables, fruits, dairy products, baked items, jams, jellies, sauces, honey, etc.
+A farm market is nearby, selling fresh vegetables, fruits, dairy products, baked goods, jams, jellies, sauces, honey, etc.

 Donaldson Farms Hackettstown, New Jersey